ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-1/07-reusable-components.md

 That being said, the values *produced* by getters can certainly change.
 In our case, the value produced by our `src` getter depends on the values of `lat`, `lng`, `width`, `height` and `zoom` from `this.args`.
 Whenever these *[dependencies][TODO: link to dependencies]* get updated, we would expect `{{this.src}}` from our template to be updated accordingly.

 Ember does this by automatically tracking any variables that were accessed while computing a getter's value.
 As long as the dependencies themselves are marked as `@tracked`, Ember knows exactly when to invalidate and re-render any templates that may potentially contain any "stale" and outdated getter values.
-This feature is also known as *[auto-track][TODO: link to auto-track]*.
+This feature is also known as *[auto-track](../../../in-depth-topics/autotracking-in-depth/)*.
 All arguments that can be accessed from `this.args` (in other words, `this.args.*`) are implicitly marked as `@tracked` by the Glimmer component superclass.
 Since we inherited from that superclass, everything Just Works&trade;.

 ## Getting JavaScript Values into the Test Context